Step 1: Start with the Serving Size

 - Carbohydrates: There are three types of carbohydrates: sugars, starches and fiber.
 Eat whole-grain breads, cereals, rice and pasta plus fruits and vegetables.

 - Sugars: Simple carbohydrates, or sugars, occur naturally in foods such as fruit (fructose) and milk (lactose) or come from refined sources such as table sugar (sucrose) or corn syrup.
-Added sugars will be included on the Nutrition Facts label in 2020.
+Added sugars will be included on the updated Nutrition Facts label.
 The 2015-2020 Dietary Guidelines for Americans recommends consuming no more than 10 percent of daily calories from added sugars.

 Foods with more than one ingredient must have an ingredient list on the label.
 Ingredients are listed in descending order by weight.
 Those in the largest amounts are listed first.
 This information is particularly helpful to individuals with food sensitivities, those who wish to avoid pork or shellfish, limit added sugars or people who prefer vegetarian eating.